-Firefox Snap comes with MPEG-4 support built-in.
+Firefox Snap comes with H.264 support built-in.
+So does Mozilla Flatpak.
 You shouldn’t have any problems watching videos on the web.

-The main Fedora package repository doesn’t come with MPEG-4 video codec support for Firefox or other applications.
-This codec is patent- and license-encumbered which prevents Fedora from distributing it by default.
-The Fedora Flatpak repository has the same limitation.
+The main Fedora Linux package repository doesn’t come with H.264 video codec support for Firefox or other applications.
+This codec is patent- and license-encumbered which prevents Fedora Linux from distributing it by default.
+The repository has the same limitation.

-However, you can install additional codecs on Fedora.
-The Flatpak sandbox prevents Flatpak Firefox from using these extra multimedia codecs.
+However, you can install additional codecs on Fedora Linux.
+The Flatpak sandbox prevents Firefox from using these extra multimedia codecs.
 This is the sandbox doing its job.
 Unfortunately, you can’t install additional codecs into the Flatpak sandbox environment.

-The lack of MPEG-4 support is probably the key issue that will get someone to stop using Firefox Flatpak in favor of the unconstrained system default.
+The lack of H.264 support is probably the key issue that will get someone to stop using Fedora Flatpak in favor of the unconstrained system default.
 Luckily, Mozilla Flatpak has built-in support for the codec.